RobMeades/ioc-client/README.md

 `sudo mount -o remount,rw /boot`

-# Saving Logs Persistently With Read Only Root,
+# Saving Logs Persistently With A Read Only Root
-If you wish to retain robustness of the Linux by following the procedures of the previous section but you also want to save your `ioc-client` log files for later uploading, you should set up a separate partition in which to store them.
-This will require a Linux machine (or a version of Ubuntu on USB drive with which you can temporarily boot any Windows machine into Linux).
-These instructions are based on the those here:
+If you wish to have the robustness of the Linux world by following the procedures of the previous section but you also want to save your `ioc-client` log files for later uploading, you should set up a separate partition in which to store them.
+To do this you will require another Linux machine that can mount the SD card in as a second drive (or a version of Ubuntu on USB drive with which you can temporarily boot any Windows machine into Linux).
+The instructions below are based on those here:

 https://www.howtoforge.com/linux_resizing_ext3_partitions